 Typically, developing a new collaborative programme will be predominantly supported by the Academic Quality Services and the Academic Partnerships Department.
 These programmes include:

 • Double Degrees.

 a): Initial Identification of Opportunity

-Proof of Concept form: Developed by College/School Lead Academic with support from Head of College/School and supported by Academic Partnership Department.
+Proof of Concept form: Developed by School/Faculty Lead Academic with support from Head of School/Executive Dean and supported by Academic Partnership Department.

 Information to be included on the Proof of Concept form: